Environmental Impact and Carbon Footprint Reduction

 Environmental Management and Energy Conservation

-conservation initiatives are being efficiently and effectively carried out in accordance with related policies of the Bank, and ensures that implementation of energy management initiatives achieves tangible outcomes.
-The Bank has appointed Energy Management Teams for six designated buildings, namely the Silom head office building, Trinity Complex building, Rama III building, Rama IX branch building, Si Racha branch building and Hua Lamphong branch building.
+Energy Management Team ensures that energy conservation initiatives are carried out in accordance with related laws and policies of the Bank and the implementation of energy management initiatives achieves tangible outcomes.
+The Bank has appointed Energy Management Teams for six designated buildings, namely the Silom head office building, Trinity Complex building, Rama 3 building, Rama 9 branch building, Si Racha branch building and Hua Lamphong branch building.

-is responsible for collecting and reporting information on greenhouse gas emissions and removal from the Bank’s operations.
+Greenhouse Gas Emissions and Absorption Analysis Reporting Team is responsible for collecting and reporting information on greenhouse gas emissions and removals from the Bank’s operations.

 Performance Highlights

-• Replacing Air-Conditioners
+• Replacing Air Conditioners

 • Improving Lighting Systems

-• Improving Toilets at the Five Head Office Buildings
+• Improving Toilets at the Five Head Office Buildings and Branches Nationwide

-The Bank has refurbished toilets in the five head office buildings, namely the Silom head office building, Rama 3 building, Trinity Complex building, Saengthong Thani Tower and Headquarters 3 to promote efficiency for water and electricity consumption by gradually installing energy saving and water-saving sanitaryware as well as equipment with intelligent sensors that turn on water and electricity only when in use.
-It is expected that the new equipment will help save more than 50 percent of water consumption compared with the previous system.
+The Bank has refurbished toilets in the head office buildings (Silom head office building, Rama 3 building, Trinity Complex building, Saengthong Thani Tower and Headquarters 3) and branches across the country by gradually installing energy saving and water saving sanitaryware such as low flow water fixtures and equipment with intelligent sensors that turn on water and electricity only when in use.
+It is expected that the new equipment will help save more than 30 percent of water consumption compared with the original equipment.

 2. Reduction of Energy, Resource Consumption and Carbon Footprint